maxcell/prince.dev/content/django-models/index.md

 - We import our models again.
 Notice how you can import multiple through the same package!
 - Then, we find one of our bundles using `CardBundle.objects.get()`.
 This can take any attribute on our model and find the first thing that matches.
 We store the result of that into a variable called `models_bundle` so we can later use it for creating our `Card`s.
-- Lastly, we create two `Card`s we want in our bundle.
+- To wrap up, we create two `Card`s we want in our bundle.
 Each one of the models receives `models_bundle` as the value to `bundle`.
 This is because the Django ORM is expecting something with a `CardBundle` type.

 With that, we've made all the associations and set the base of our application up.